bwplotka/bingo/README.md

                         Feel free to commit this directory to your VCS to bond binary versions to your project code.
                         If the directory does not exist bingo logs and assumes a fresh project. (default ".bingo") -v, --verbose         Print more

+Use "bingo [command] --help" for more information about a command.
 ```

 ## Initial Author